MaryRodRod/timix-uis-b4-v2/README.md

 ## ✨ 🎶 Online Jukebox called TiMiX | Misión TIC 2022 🎶 ✨

-Collaborative work of group 8 B4 as a requirement of the 2022 Mission TIC software development cycle Development of a music management software for online jukebox.
+Collaborative work of Group 8 B4 as a requirement of the 2022 Mission TIC software development cycle Development of a music management software for online jukebox.

 TiMiX will take your users to their favorite time so that you can enjoy the music you like the most.
 You will have an application where you can consult, register, update or delete the songs of your generation.